Vinnie Paul, Pantera drummer and co-founder, dies at 54

 "We had 13 years of really, really good success.
 And basically the singer wanted to move on, do some other things and really lost his focus," Paul said at the time.

-Abbott was shot and killed in 2004 during a concert in Columbus, Ohio, with his new band Damageplan.
-A 25-year-old man stormed the stage killing him and three others.
+Darrell Abbott was shot and killed in 2004 during a concert in Columbus, Ohio, with his new band Damageplan.
+A 25-year-old man stormed the stage, killing him and three others.

 Tributes pour in